wp-plugins/simple-slider-ssp/readme.txt

 * Modern Drag and drop interface for reordering slides
 * Extendable with skins
 * WYSIWYG slide editor
-* Slides can have either pure HTML or only the image
 * Every slider is configurable and can have unique and different options
 * Touch gestures navigation for iOS, Android and other touch devices
 * Keyboard navigation support